The Nexus (professional wrestling): Feud with John Cena and WWE Championship pursuits

 During the summer, The Nexus had a feud with Cena.
 First, on the July 12 edition of Raw, Cena was defeated in a 6-on-1 handicap match by The Nexus.
-On July 18 at Money in the Bank, The Nexus attempted to get involved in the WWE Championship match involving Sheamus and Cena in a steel cage, but Sheamus and Cena were able to hold them off and escape, with Sheamus winning the match and retaining the WWE Championship.
-Their following match would take place at SummerSlam on August 15, where The Nexus faced the team of Cena, Hart, Edge, Chris Jericho, John Morrison, R-Truth and the returning Bryan, losing after Cena submitted Barrett with the STF.
-According to Edge and Jericho, the original plan was to put Barrett over and establish them as legitimate threats to WWE, with Edge and Jericho being the last members of Team WWE to be eliminated by Barrett, but Cena refused to lose to The Nexus and had the finish changed around the time of the event.
+On July 18 at Money in the Bank, The Nexus attempted to get involved in the WWE Championship match involving Sheamus and Cena in a steel cage; Sheamus and Cena were able to hold them off and escape, with Sheamus winning the match and retaining the WWE Championship.
+Their following match would take place at SummerSlam on August 15, where The Nexus faced the team of Cena, Hart, Edge, Chris Jericho, John Morrison, R-Truth, and the returning Bryan, losing after Cena submitted Barrett with the STF.
+According to Edge and Jericho, the original plan was to put Barrett over and establish them as legitimate threats to WWE, with Edge and Jericho being the last members of Team WWE to be eliminated by Barrett; Cena reportedly refused to lose to The Nexus and had the finish changed around the time of the event.
 Young and Heath Slater later stated that they agreed with Edge and Jericho, adding that The Nexus' loss at SummerSlam permanently crippled whatever momentum the stable had following the invasion.

 The following night on Raw, The Nexus members competed in seven one-on-one matches against Team WWE (except Hart, who was replaced by Orton), with the stipulation that whichever member of The Nexus lost their match would be exiled from the group.
 Young was the only member of The Nexus who lost, as he failed to defeat Cena in the main event, leaving the group.
-At a WWE live event in Hawaii on August 18, 2010, Skip Sheffield broke his ankle during a tag match, putting him out of action for the next two years, leaving The Nexus with only five active members heading into September.
-At Night of Champions on September 19, Barrett used his guaranteed championship match that he won for winning NXT in the six-pack elimination challenge for Sheamus' WWE Championship, but he was eliminated by Orton, who later won the match and the title.
+At a WWE live event in Hawaii on August 18, 2010, Skip Sheffield broke his ankle during a tag team match, putting him out of action for the next two years, leaving The Nexus with only five active members heading into September.
+At Night of Champions on September 19, Barrett used his guaranteed championship match that he won for winning NXT in the six-pack elimination challenge for Sheamus' WWE Championship; he was eliminated by Orton, who later won the match and the title.